noir-lang/noir/docs/docs/dev_docs/contracts/compiling.md

 aztec-cli compile ./path/to/my_aztec_contract_project
 ```

-This will output a JSON [artifact](./artifacts.md) for each contract in the project to a `target` folder containing their ABI, which you can use for deploying or interacting with your contracts.
+This will output a JSON [artifact](./artifacts.md) for each contract in the project to a `target` folder containing their artifact, which you can use for deploying or interacting with your contracts.

 ### Typescript Interfaces

 You can use the compiler to autogenerate type-safe typescript classes for each of your contracts.
-These classes define type-safe methods for deploying and interacting with your contract based on their ABI.
+These classes define type-safe methods for deploying and interacting with your contract based on their artifact.

 To generate them, include a `--typescript` option in the compile command with a path to the target folder for the typescript files: